-I’m training in Mindfulness-based Core Process Psychotherapy (MA degree) at The Karuna Institute, Devon, and am registered with the United Kingdom Council for Psychotherapy (UKCP) as a psychotherapist in training.
+I’m in the clinical year of a Masters in Mindfulness-based Core Process Psychotherapy at The Karuna Institute, Devon, and am registered with the United Kingdom Council for Psychotherapy (UKCP) as a psychotherapist in training.

 For the past 7 years I’ve been working with individuals and groups facing a range of different challenges in their lives, in the capacity of life coach, support worker and facilitator.
 I was drawn to psychotherapy whilst in a role that involved providing non-directive life coaching.
 I felt quite limited by the approach I had trained in, and realised I wanted to develop the skills and capacities to work with people at a deeper level.